| The following is the complete

 Which is exactly why I think an environmental trigger is also necessary

+for the disease to show itself.
 I have chosen to assume the genetics are about

 the same between American ferrets and all others.
 That is because